Why LinkedIn Marketing is go-to Social Media for any B2B Company Searching for Customers

 The best advice we can give as a starting point to LinkedIn marketing is to identify user intent.
 Users consume content on LinkedIn primarily to inform themselves about a certain category of industry.
 Users also want to show others that they’re smart, qualified, and knowledgeable about certain subjects.
 LinkedIn marketers will usually target users’ needs, creating high value, informational and useful content that they can consume in the industry or category they’re interested in.

-The five types of content marketing that work best on LinkedIn are how-to lists about industry-specific topics, industry surveys and similar industry reports, industry-based editorials or opinion pieces, educational ebooks, and job opportunities or job-related information.
+The five types of content marketing that work best on LinkedIn are how-to lists about industry-specific topics, industry surveys and similar industry reports, industry-based editorials or opinion pieces, educational Ebooks, and job opportunities or job-related information.
 When building one’s LinkedIn marketing, content types such as this can make a direct splash and attract eyes quickly.
 That said, there’s a lot of legwork that needs to happen if you’re going to take this and create long-lasting momentum from it for your B2B company.

 Every piece of content you put out should continually be positioning your brand as an industry leader.
 Influential, inspiring, or educational content is smart for this point.
 It also may go without saying but your company’s LinkedIn company page should be filled out in its entirety with an attractive header image and relevant keywords spread throughout.
 Consider joining relevant LinkedIn groups which could open the doors to new B2B relationships.
 Indirectly as a lead generation strategy, comment and engage with others.
 Have fun with it!